kuldeepshandilya/algo-ds/README.md

  Tree
  - Creating BST from an array (input as unsorted array, creating array after sorting it using a sort algorithm)
- - BST search, insert, traversals (inorder)
+ - BST search, insert, Delete, traversals (inorder)